-a M.T.
-Samhedrin 4 : 11.
+^a M.T.
+Sanhedrin 4 : 11.

-Petahyah of Ratisbon, Sibbub ha-Olam, ed.
+4 Petahyah cf Ratisbon, Sibbub ha-Olam, ed.
 A. Baruch, (Jerusalem, 1872), p.
+19.

-19. Assaf, p.
+8 Assaf, p.
 82 ff.
 Traditionally ordination was vested only with the Palestinian academies.
 (T.B.
-Sanhedrin 13b.)
-The powerful Gaons of the Sth-Ioth centuries had arrogated most of its amplicit powers though they could not change the ancient texts to permit them actually to ordain.
+Sankedrin 13b.)
+The powerful Gaons of the 8th-roth centuries had arrogated most of these implicit powers though they could not change the ancient texts to permit them actually to ordain.
 Ordination was in time practiced in the Sarfatic and Ashkenazic communities which were deeply influenced by the Palestinian tradition, but not in Babylon.
-Samuel's "ordination" of Zekaryah was a unique, bold, and unsuccessful attempt :0 introduce this power into the Eabylonian tradition. cf. S. Zeitlin, 'Rashi and the Rabbinate,'' JQR, XXXI (1941), 56-58. to the authority of the Academies.
+Samuel's "ordination" of Zekaryah was a unique, bold, and unsuccessful attempt to introduce this power into the Babylonian tradition. cf. S. Zeitlin, "Eashi and the Rabbinate," JQR, XXXI (1941), 56-58.

+when the incumbent had accepted membership in and subservience to the authority of the Academies.
 1 This act had established Gaonic authority de jure.
-Further, what respect can Israel have for an Exilarch "who can not control Bible or Talmud nor make practical decisions but is powerful through money and closeness to the throne."
-2 "In the Exile Israel is not bound by any power associated. with royalty and they have no need except for such as will guide them and teach them the religious law and judge their cases."
+Further, what respect can Israel have for an Exilarch "who can not control Bible or Talmud nor make practical decisions but is powerful through money and closeness to the throne".
+2 "In the Exile Israel is not bound by any power associated with royalty and they have no need except for such as will guide them and teach them the religious law and judge their cases."
 3 Religious integrity is the elemental survival mechanism.
 It can exist only when religious authority (the Academy) is free of the controlling heavy hand of court appointed officials.
-Moreover, now that the Caliphal hegemony has broken down, Jewries in areas not owing allegiance to Bagdad run a risk by pledging loyalty to a Jewish official accredited to Bagdad-the 13th century version of the dual loyalties charge.
-Finally, monarchy was from its inception a rebellion against God's law (I Samuel 8) [C.E.D. only legitime mate rabbinic authority can be accepted by God's priest people.
-4 Emboldened by the rise of an Egyptian-Syrian bloc under Saladin which weakened even further the Bagdadi power on which the Exilarch depended, Samuel had attempted in 1174-5 to end the office of the Exilarch once and for all when an incumbent, Daniel b.
+Moreover, now that the Caliphal hegemony has broken dcwn, Jewries in areas not owing allegiance to Bagdad run a risk by pledging loyalty to a Jewish official accredited to Bagdad-the 13th century version of the dual loyalties charge.
+Finally, monarchy was from its inception a rebellion against God's law (I Samuel 8).
+Q.E.D. only legitimate rabbinic authority can be accepted by God's priest people.
+4

+Emboldened by the rise of an Egyptian-Syrian bloc under Saladin which weakened even further the Bagdadi power on which the Exilarch depended, (in 1174-5) Samuel had attempted to end the office of the Exilarch once and for all when the incumbent, Daniel b.
 Hisdai (1150-1174) died without issue.
-He could and did argue that the only world central body required was the scholars.
+He could and did argue that Israel required only its scholars.

 Samuel b.
 Ali had ambition and a cogent argument, but he did not carry the day.
 Samuel of Mosul, scion of a collateral blood line, was appointed Exilarch (1174-1195).
-Further exacerbation was inevitable-brought on ultimately, as is so often the case, by economic necessity.
-In the late 1180's the Yeshibah's debt became unmanageable teven non-Jews held its paper.
+Further exacerbation was inevitable-brought on ultimately, as is so often the case, by economic necessity In the late 1180's the Yeshibak's debt became unmanageable-even non-Jews held its paper.
 Zekaryah's visit to Aleppo was a bold move to bail out the academy.
-If control could be gotten over the judicial system dues and tthes of many kinds would flow in-but this plan, too, failed as it ran up against the increasingly vigorous autonomy of the Syrian, Palestinian, and Egyptian communities, the Diaspora's continuing practice of and affection for localism, and widespread and lingering Messianic dreams associated with the house of David.
+If control could be gotten over the judicial system dues and tithes of many kinds would flow in, but this plan, too, failed as it ran up against the increasingly vigorcus autonomy of the Syrian, Palestinian, and Egyptian communities, the Diaspora's continuing practice of and affection for localism, and widespread and lingering Messianic dreams associated with the house of David.

+Ibid.
 Assaf, p.
-65ff.

-a Ibid., p.
+65 ff.
+Ibid., p.
 126.